 - Holds the parts for assembly operations that would require a holding device.

 - Indexes parts position between two successive tasks between which you would need to change the position/orientation of the assembly.

 About this human-robot collaboration demonstration

-The Laval University Robotics Laboratory recently acquired Adaptive Grippers and a Kuka LWR to pursue their work on human-robot physical interaction.
-As they are currently setting up the new equipment in the lab, we did with them this quick demo to show how the LWR equipped with one of our grippers can become a human helper in high-mix assembly tasks.
+The Laval University Robotics Laboratory acquired Adaptive Grippers and a Kuka LWR to pursue their work on human-robot physical interaction.
+As they were still setting up the equipment in the lab, we did with them this quick demo to show how the LWR equipped with one of our grippers can become a human helper in high-mix assembly tasks.
 You can view a similar demo done by the European SME Robots Research Consortium.